Year: 2022

 Damavand has the record for the largest interactive art installation in Iran.
 This community-based public artwork was designed and supervised by Hooman Mehdizadehjafari in response to the request of The Flying Classroom campaign conducted by filmmaker Reza Bahraminejad.
 5,200 car toys, hand-painted by children from different cities in Iran, along with the help of community members, were placed next to each other to recreate the form of Mount Damavand.

 Mount Damavand is a natural landmark that has a rich history in Persian culture and literature.
 Due to the thick layer of air pollution created by cars in Tehran, this mountain is hardly visible from the city nowadays.
-The artwork was created in the hope of bringing attention to this environmental catastrophe.
+The artwork seeks high attention and investment in protecting the environment.

 Video credit: The Flying Classroom